Covid-19 Safety Directives and Policies at St. Mary Orthodox Church

-- Under no circumstances is any member to appear on a Sunday unless he/she has been invited.
+- Under no circumstances is any individual to appear on a Sunday unless he/she has been invited.
 This is the directive of the Archdiocese.
 Further, if you are scheduled to attend and become ill, please cancel your reservation as soon as you know you are not able to attend.

 Arriving at the Church